|Birthname||John R. Cash|

 In 1997, at age 65, Cash was diagnosed with Shy-Drager syndrome, a degenerative nerve disease that can cause tremors and muscle stiffness.
 He was forced to cancel appearances in late October 1997, immediately following the promotion of his autobiography, "Cash: The Autobiography," on "Good Morning America."
 Around the same time, he revealed his condition at a concert in Flint, Michigan after he dropped his guitar pick and nearly fell over while trying to pick it up.
 Cash was hospitalized in November 1999 for pneumonia from which he fully recovered to enjoy the holidays with his wife in their Jamaican home.
 The illness returned in February 2001, taking him back into the hospital.

-June Carter Cash, his wife and musical partner, died on May 15, 2003 in Nashville, TN of complications from heart surgery which she underwent on May 7, 2003.
-Just a few months after the death of his wife, Johnny Cash died on the morning of September 12, 2003 in Nashville, TN of complications from diabetes.
+June Carter Cash, his wife and musical partner, died on 15 May 2003 in Nashville, Tennessee of complications from heart surgery which she underwent on 7 May 2003.
+Just a few months after the death of his wife, Johnny Cash died at age 71 on the morning of 12 September 2003 in Nashville of complications from diabetes.

 - associate relationship with Johnston, Bob (born 14 May 1932).
 Notes: music partnership

 - associate relationship with Nichols, Roy (born 21 October 1932)

 - parent->child relationship with Cash, John Carter (born 3 March 1970)